-Many of the symptoms connected to alcoholic cardiomyopathy happen because of how the condition changes the structure of your heart.
+Many of the symptoms connected to alcohol-induced cardiomyopathy happen because of how the condition changes the structure of your heart.
 Symptoms include:

 Alcohol has toxic effects, but your body can limit the damage and break alcohol down into non-toxic forms if you don’t drink too much too quickly.
 However, consistent heavy drinking strains those protective processes — especially in your liver — making them less effective.
 Ultimately, your body can’t keep up with the damage to multiple organ systems, including your heart.

 While alcohol-induced cardiomyopathy comes from long-term alcohol abuse, there’s no universal limit or number that means you’ll develop it.
 However, researchers have pinpointed certain behaviors that make it more likely you’ll develop this condition.